Manage nodes

 - Go to KakaoCloud Console > Container Pack > Kubernetes Engine.

-- On the cluster detail page, go to the Node pool tab, then click the Set user script button in the details.
+- On the cluster detail page, go to the Node pool tab and click [Configure user script].

-- Upload or enter the User script and click [Save].
+- Load or enter the script and click [Save].

-The user script will only apply to newly created nodes after it is set.
+- The user script is applied only to nodes created after the setting.

 Delete node pool

-You can delete a node pool that is no longer needed.
+You can delete node pools that are no longer in use.

-Deleting a node pool will delete all nodes in the pool, and this action cannot be undone.
+When a node pool is deleted, all nodes in it are also deleted and cannot be recovered.

 - Go to KakaoCloud Console > Container Pack > Kubernetes Engine.